Florence, South Carolina: Government

 The city of Florence has a council-manager form of government.
 City council members are elected every four years, without term limits.
-The council consists of seven members (three from districts and three at-large), as well as the mayor.
-The council responsible for making policies and enacting laws, rules and regulations in order to provide for future community and economic growth.
+The council consists of seven members (three from districts, three at-large, and the mayor).
+The council is responsible for making policies and enacting laws, rules, and regulations to provide for future community and economic growth.
 The council additionally provides the necessary support for the orderly and efficient operation of city services.
 Florence holds elections for mayor every four years, alongside national Presidential elections.
 Mayors serve as a member of the city council, without term limits.
 The council appoints a city manager to serve as chief administrative officer to run the day-to-day business of the city and to serve at the pleasure of the council.

 Current members of the Florence City Council: